On the structure of dg categories of relative singularities: Orlov's theorem

 \begin{thm} Let

 be an object in $\textup{Coh}^s(B,f)$.
 Then the following equivalence holds in $\sing{B,f}$:

-Moreover, it is natural in $(E,d,h)$, \end{thm} \begin{proof} The first part of the proof is the same as the one of \textbf{Theorem \ref{structure theorem}}, but we rewrite it in an explicit manner for the reader's convenience.
-Moreover, we will assume that $m=-2n+1$ for some $n>0$ (if $m=-2n+2$, just put $E_{-2n+1}=0$) and that $m'=0$.
+where $d$ (resp. $h$) is the sum of the $d_i$'s (resp. $h_i$'s).
+Moreover, it is natural in $(E,d,h)$, \end{thm} \begin{proof} We will assume that $m=-2n+1$ for some $n>0$ (if $m=-2n+2$, just put $E_{-2n+1}=0$) and that $m'=0$.
 It is clear that this does not compromise the generality of the proof.